21 Most Underrated American Tourist Spots That Aren’t Overcrowded (Yet)

 Shutterstock

-Cumberland Island is Georgia’s largest and southernmost barrier island, and it’s so peaceful it feels almost otherworldly, according to Kim Severson from The New York Times.
+Cumberland Island is Georgia’s largest and southernmost barrier island, and it’s so peaceful it feels almost otherworldly.
 Only a limited number of visitors are allowed each day, which means you’re more likely to see wild horses than crowds.
 The island’s undeveloped beaches stretch for miles, and the ruins of Dungeness Mansion give it a beautifully eerie vibe.
 You’ll need to take a ferry from the mainland, which adds to the sense of escape.

 Most people think of Savannah or Tybee Island when planning a Georgia getaway, but Cumberland offers something way more untouched.
 You can camp overnight if you’re up for it or just day-trip to wander under the canopy of massive live oaks.
 The island is also part of the National Seashore, helping preserve its pristine condition.
 Make sure you bring everything you need though—there are no restaurants or shops once you’re on the island!